 Combined Effects of Norco and Alcohol Abuse

-One of the biggest concurrent alcohol and Norco problems is that there are many dangerous short-term and long-term side effects.
+Concurrent alcohol and Norco use has many dangerous short-term and long-term side effects.

-Alcohol affects the metabolism (breaking down) of Norco and other opioids, which means that the effects of the drug can be much more potent when used with alcohol (McCance-Katz et al. 2010) Many of the so-called overdose deaths from opioid use are in fact cases in which alcohol has also been used (Krrek, 1984).
+Alcohol affects the metabolism (breaking down) of Norco and other opioids, which means that the effects of the drug can be much more potent when it is used with alcohol (McCance-Katz et al., 2010).
+Many of the so-called overdose deaths from opioid use are in fact cases in which alcohol has also been used (Krrek, 1984).

-Other harmful reactions of taking alcohol and Norco together include:
+Other harmful reactions to taking alcohol and Norco together include: